As an Amazon Associate, I get commissions for purchases made through links in this post. No extra cost to you.

 Steelcase Gesture has very good back support but its backrest is not as good as the Leap chair, mainly in the lumbar area.
 But the gesture has one of the best armrests than other chairs.
 This provides you with depth, width, height and pivot adjustments.

 The Steelcase Leap chairs provide firm lumbar support along with flexibility.
-Specially, when you are sitting for a long period.
+Especially, when you are sitting for a long period.
 In this case, lower back support provides exceptionally good support.
 You can adjust height, depth, width and pivot nicely with the armrests, but they aren’t as versatile as Steelcase Gesture chair.

 Steelcase’s Leap and Gesture chairs are upholstered in conventional foam padded fabric.
 Even though both seat pads are less than 2 inches thick, both chairs ensure excellent seating comfort.